 This category is a general discussion of airspace classification; en route, terminal, and approach procedures; and operations within the NAS.
 Detailed information on the classification of airspace, operating procedures, and restrictions is found in the Aeronautical Information Manual (AIM).

-Airspace in the United States [Figure 1-1] is designated as follows:
+Airspace classes in the United States [Figure 1-1] are designated as follows:

-- Class G. Airspace not designated as Class A, B, C, D, or E. Class G airspace is essentially uncontrolled by ATC except when associated with a temporary control tower.
+- Class G Airspace.
+Airspace not designated as Class A, B, C, D, or E. Class G airspace is essentially uncontrolled by ATC except when associated with a temporary control tower.